Pacifica Forum: University of Oregon

-Other than its meeting place, and having a retired professor as its founder, the group is not affiliated with the university.
+Other than its meeting place, and having a retired professor as its founder, the group was not affiliated with the university.

 The group previously met in a room at the Erb Memorial Union at the University of Oregon (UO).
 In January 2010, it was moved by UO to the less centrally located Agate Hall at the edge of campus.
 In March 2010, the group was moved to the Baker Downtown Center, still part of the UO campus but located in downtown Eugene, with UO citing "declining attendance" as the reason for the move.

 Controversies

 The Pacifica Forum was described by the Southern Poverty Law Center in 2010 as a "formerly left-wing discussion group that has increasingly embraced right-wing extremism."
 It was listed as a white nationalist hate group by the SPLC in 2009.

 Valdas Anelauskas, a Lithuanian immigrant who describes himself as a white separatist, hosted a series of Pacifica Forum talks in 2006, 2008 and 2009.
 Another speaker, Jimmy Marr, described Martin Luther King Jr. as a "moral leper and communist dupe", and that the American Civil Rights Movement was funded by Jewish communists and the USSR in an attempt to incite violence.
-Orval Etter and many other attendees strongly reject this perspective.
+Orval Etter and many other attendees strongly rejected this perspective.

 The group hosted right-wing intellectual Tomislav Sunic, former Croatian diplomat and author of Homo Americanus: Child Of The Post-Modern Age as a speaker in June 2008.
 David Irving was also a featured speaker during the same month, speaking on his imprisonment in Austria for Holocaust denial.

 In November 2007, Mark Weber of the Institute for Historical Review, appeared at an event organized by the Pacifica Forum.
 Weber was billed by the group as "America's most prominent revisionist historian".
-The Weber event was promoted using a flyer that depicts a snake curled in the shape of a Star of David and the headline: "Free Speech versus Zionist power".
+The Weber event was promoted using a flyer that depicts a snake curled in the shape of a Star of David and the headline: "Free Speech versus Zionist power."
 The meeting was attended by an estimated 60 people.

-Orval Etter attended both the Irving and Weber talks, and states that both men are legitimate historians.
-The SPLC claims he stated, "I admit that there were some bad things done to Jews during World War II, but I don't believe that everything they claim is truthful."
-Etter and other regular attendees say the same of the SPLC, and gave a series of talks during 2009, based on the research of John Tanton, who criticizes the organization for inaccuracy.
+Orval Etter attended both the Irving and Weber talks, and stated that both men are legitimate historians.
+According to the SPLC, Etter stated, "I admit that there were some bad things done to Jews during World War II, but I don't believe that everything they claim is truthful."
+Etter gave a series of talks in 2009 based on the research of John Tanton who criticized the organization for inaccuracy.

 The former president of the University of Oregon, David B. Frohnmayer, criticized the Pacifica Forum and stated that its views do not represent those of the university.
-The forum is the only group Frohnmayer has singled out in this way.
-It has also drawn criticism from the University of Oregon Hillel, a Jewish student group.
+The PF also drew criticism from the University of Oregon Hillel, a Jewish student group.
 The forum had access to campus facilities, despite attempts by local anti-hate campaigners to evict it, due to a university policy allowing retired professors to host meetings on campus.